facebookresearch/CParser/README.md

-This pure Lua module implements (1) a standard compliant C preprocessor with a couple useful extensions, and (2) a parser that provides a Lua friendly description of all declarations and definitions in a C header or C program file.
+This pure Lua module implements (1) a standard compliant C preprocessor with a couple useful extensions, and (2) a parser that provides a Lua friendly description of all global declarations and definitions in a C header or C program file.

 The driver program `lcpp` invokes the preprocessor and outputs